glennr/blog/content/posts/circle-shift-array-in-elixir.md

 I recently came across a problem in Elixir where I needed to shift a list of items by a given offset aka an "Array Circular shift."

-Other language solutions for this are described [on StackOverflow](https://stackoverflow.com/questions/876293/fastest-algorithm-for-circle-shift-n-sized-array-for-m-position) and [TheoryApp](http://theoryapp.com/array-circular-shift/).
+Other language solutions for this exist [on StackOverflow](https://stackoverflow.com/questions/876293/fastest-algorithm-for-circle-shift-n-sized-array-for-m-position) and [TheoryApp](http://theoryapp.com/array-circular-shift/).

 These appear to be implementations of Jon Bentley's algorithm in [Programming Pearls 2nd Edition](https://www.oreilly.com/library/view/programming-pearls-second/9780134498058/), which solves the problem in O(n) time.